petrickjerico/tp/docs/DeveloperGuide.md

 In the case of the `CorrectCommand` class below, the call to `CorrectCommand#execute()` calls the `Quiz:tallyScore()` method through the interaction with `QuizModel`.
 This increments the `pointsScored` attribute in quiz.
+Also, the next question is fetched through the call to `Quiz:getQuestion()`.

 The following sequence diagram shows how this step works: